pyepics/pyepics/doc/ca.rst

    :type  chid:  ctypes.c_long
    :param ftype:  field type to use (native type is default)
    :type ftype:  integer
-   :param count:  naximum element count to return (full data returned by default)
+   :param count:  maximum element count to return (full data returned by default)
-   :type cont:  integer
+   :type count:  integer
    :param as_string:  whether to return the string representation of the value.
 See notes below.
    :type as_string:  ``True``/``False``
    :param as_numpy:  whether to return the Numerical Python representation  for array / waveform data.